nlaz/neeks/src/pages/blog/beginnings.md

 If we waited for perfect, we’d never start anything.
 Ideas don’t arrive fully formed; they evolve through iterations and stumbles.
 Like a sculpture, they take time to shape and refine.

 Action takes courage?
 Not necessarily.
-Action frequently requires lowering the stakes.
+Action requires lowering the stakes.
 Shoot for the first draft of the first version.
 Treat the project as a work in progress rather than a defining moment.
 Start so small that it feels laughable.
 Take actions that are so tiny they hardly register.

 Perfect isn’t the goal — progress is.
 And progress only happens when we embrace the mess and take the first step.